astronomical3/my-c-project/README.md

 # my-c-project

-Testing functionality of C programs and pushing them GitHub! :)
+Testing functionality of C programs and pushing them to GitHub! :)